sojupark/IDSS-Infomax-Data-Subscription-System-/README.md

-# myfeedmgr
+make the feed and mange it
-make new feed and mange it
+IDSS (Infomax Data Subscription System)